Washington State vs. Stanford - 11/16/19 College Football Pick, Odds, and Prediction

 The Line: Washington State Cougars -10.5 -- Over/Under: 60 Click Here for the Latest Odds

-TV: Pac 12 Network Stream live sports and exclusive originals on ESPN+.
+Where to Watch: Pac 12 Network Stream live sports and exclusive originals on ESPN+.
 Sign up now!

 The Stanford Cardinal and the Washington State Cougars meet in a week 12 Pac-12 conference college football matchup from Martin Stadium on Saturday.